Writing a good dissertation

 Some of this advice is closely aligned with that given by psycholinguist Herb Clark in his classic “Everyone Can Write Better (and You Are No Exception)” which is circulating on the Internet.
 I’m not covering every point made there, but it’s all excellent advice and I endorse every word.
 Read Clark’s advice too as a complement to this blog post – and he has lots of examples from student papers.
 I also recommend my favorite blogger Scott Alexander’s “Nonfiction Writing Advice”.
 Nominally this is aimed at bloggers, but most of it is good general advice that applies equally to scientific writing.

-8. Make an outline and have your advisor look at it.
-Dissertation writing can be bad in multiple ways.
+8. Make an outline and have your supervisor look at it.
+Dissertation writing can be bad in many ways.
 It can be bad because your sentences are confusing.
 It can be bad because your paragraphs are discombobulated.
 But the worst way it can be bad is if it does not talk about the right things.
 A careful reader will do their best to understand your sentences and paragraphs, and will usually not hold grammatical mistakes against you very much (check your grammar anyway!).
 But anyone will be alarmed to see sections that don’t flow into each other, an argument that doesn’t make sense, a huge and critical topic omitted, or a bizarrely long digression on something irrelevant.
 Those are killer problems.

 For dissertations in the cognitive and behavioral sciences, the typical meta-structure is something like the following (but this can usually be more flexible than you are led to believe).
 What you need to do is fill in the different pieces of these sections and outline, paragraph by paragraph, what you will talk about in each section.
 I say what goes in each section here, with detailed tips to follow later on.